101zh/NotesOnPlatformerMovement/README.md

 - fast fall (makes jumps feel less floaty)
   - ![fast falling](images/jumps/fastfall.png)

-- You can also make the jump floaty by decreasing the acceleration after reaching the peak of a jump
+- You can also make the jump floaty by decreasing the gravity after reaching the peak of a jump
   - (Didn't feel like finding an image for this one)

 - Varying heights - Allow the player to control the heights of jumps based on how long they hold the space bar